gaspare-mascolino/knowledge/docs/pages/music.md

 - Disposition 4 most importants traks -> Bass, Lead, Kick, Snare (Center).
 - Side instruments -> for instruments max pan 80 (GTR EL D), effects max pan 100.
 - groups and routing
-- volume alignment -> 0dBu = 0,775 V, 0dBvu = 1,228 V = 4dBu, -14dBfs = 0dBvu (each track)
+- volume alignment -> 0dBu = 0,775 V, 0dBvu = 1,228 V = 4dBu, -14dBfs = 0dBvu (each track, important for analogic plugin which works well at this volume).

 N.B: each track must be under the -14dBfs.

+Select all -> process -> normalize -> max pick -14dB

 Procedure:
 1. Take Low frequencies tracks to -14dBfs (each single tracks from the gain).
 2. Align all the tracks to the lowest Loudness.
+(MAudioAnalyzer)
 3. Take the main track with all the instrumental cropped on the main frequencies of the first one.

 To handle the frequencies which are on the same phase: